Actipro/WPF-Controls/Documentation/topics/editors/pickers/enumpicker.md

 ## Using Display Attributes

 Sometimes it is helpful to display an alternate text version of an enumeration value, especially when the values are made of multiple concatenated words.
-For instance, an enumeration value named "FooBar" might appear nicer as "Foo Bar".
+For instance, an enumeration value named `FirstName` might appear nicer as `"First Name"`.

 This scenario is fully supported by [EnumPicker](xref:@ActiproUIRoot.Controls.Editors.EnumPicker).
 A `System.ComponentModel.DataAnnotations.DisplayAttribute` can be applied to a value to give it an alternate textual description.
 Then as long as the [UseDisplayAttributes](xref:@ActiproUIRoot.Controls.Editors.EnumPicker.UseDisplayAttributes) property is set to `true`, that alternate text will be used.